ronaakk/HR-Management-System/README.md

 - Remove projects and employees from the database.
 - View project timelines to track project progress.
 - Get an overview of all projects, employees, and timelines on the home page.

-## Technology Used

-- Spring Boot: Backend framework for building robust and scalable APIs.
-- JavaScript: Used for interactivity and visual elements.
-- PostgreSQL: Database management system for data storage.
-- Bootstrap: CSS framework for responsive and stylish user interfaces.

 ## What I Learned